Yorkshire Market Towns & Prettiest Yorkshire Villages

 Robin Hood’s Bay is historically known as smugglers’ haunt and has a long history of evading the law which is where the name comes from, not as in the Robin Hood of Sherwood Forest.
 There are absolutely stupendous views from the top of the village, you cannot take your car down into the village but must park at the top and walk down.

-The town itself is charming and atmospheric with its lovely beach.
+The village itself is charming and atmospheric with its lovely beach, pretty cottages and winding hill.
+Famous for being an ancient fishing village.
 On a summer’s day or any warm day for that matter, you will see the Brits out crabbing and looking for cockles and whelks in the tide pools of the beach.
 Absolutely brilliant place for fish and chips by the shore.

 There are no markets in Robin Hood Bay but you will see plenty of farm shops on your way to find it.
 These farm shops have a superb range of products including the family farm’s produce and food made on the farm itself.